 Pneumatophores are specialized sacks filled with gas that help hold the bluebottle colony on water.

 It should be noted that bluebottles are poisonous and can cause severe reactions.
-Another species is often called bluebottle as well – the Portuguese man o’war that can be found in the Atlantic Ocean.
+Another species is often called bluebottle as well – the Portuguese man o’war found in the Atlantic Ocean.
 The poison of the latter is significantly more dangerous and can potentially kill a human.

 Yeti crab [Arms covered with hair, possibly for food farming]

 Yeti crabs, Kiwa hirsuta, were discovered relatively recently, in 2015, during the expedition to the deep-sea hydrothermal vents in the Easter island area.